 Electricity, and the electricians who install and maintain these systems, play a critical role in the function of the nation’s and the world’s complex industrial technology, as well as an individual’s personal environment.
 Nearly all aspects of an individual’s life are affected by some component of this diverse field.
 Without competent personnel to support today’s complex electrical systems, our lives and the economy would be seriously impacted.
 The faculty and staff of the Electrical Trades Department provide the skills and occupational competence necessary for entry in the field of electrical technologies.
 The opportunity for real-life work experience is also integrated into the program.
 The hands-on electrical training provided in the freshman year consists of actual wiring projects off campus, as well as residential wiring projects in our laboratories.
 Our senior electrical students receive real-life experience working with the campus maintenance department, troubleshooting campus equipment, rewiring existing facilities, and designing and installing the electrical systems in new facilities.
 Seniors also will design and install photovoltaic systems and wind turbine systems.
 They will work in the laboratories designing and installing automated projects (incorporating relay logic), PLCs, pneumatics, hydraulics, process control systems, three-phase transformer systems, industrial distribution, and motor theory and repair.
-All of the freshmen and senior students will utilize the National Electric Code and receive training for their OSHA 10 card.
+All of the freshmen and senior students will utilize the National Electric Code.

 Educate and instill in our students within a two-year time frame all of the information necessary to be successful in the electrical trades.
 This includes interpreting and understanding the National Electrical Code, electrical theory, mathematics, electrical nomenclature, wiring methods, and troubleshooting as it applies to residential, commercial, industrial wiring, and sustainable electrical systems.
 This also includes the necessity to work safely, be responsible, be dependable, and take pride in their craftsmanship.